neilmce/tupleware/README.md

 * Immutability.
 The tuples provided by this library are immutable.
 (Of course, the library cannot guarantee that what you keep in your tuples is immutable.
 That's up to you.)
 * Type safety.
 We want to support users who believe in strongly typed designs.
+* Catch as many errors as possible in the compilation phase rather than at runtime.
 * No external dependencies.
 We want the library to be as small as possible and easy to integrate.

 Requirements & limitations.